 “Herb is the Healing!”

 The 40-year-old from Heidelberg is a single father with a young daughter.
-Ralf takes cannabis for ADHD, a slipped disc and arthritis in his shoulder.
+Ralf tells us that he takes cannabis for ADHD, a slipped disc and arthritis in his shoulder.

 Since 2001, Ralf has been permitted to take dronabinol.
 His GP at the time prescribed it for him when other medications failed to help him effectively.
 Most importantly, it had no side effects for Ralf.